Contact Dr Marie Cahillane

 Research-led teaching includes:

-- Quantitative research methods lectures for the residential dissertation workshop on the CMP and Information Capability Management (ICM) MSc.
+Quantitative research methods lectures for the residential thesis workshop on the Cyber Masters Programme (CMP) and Information Capability Management (ICM) MSc.

 Clients